FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 app.Run();
 ```

 For the REST API `GET "/summary/{objectType}"` there is an interface `ISummaryService` and a matching implementation `SummaryService`.
-The `SummaryService` class reads the cached author data and creates a summary from it:
+The `SummaryService` class reads the cached list of authors and creates a summary from it:

 ```csharp
 internal sealed class SummaryService : ISummaryService